centre-for-humanities-computing/text_to_x/README.md

 Currently at text: 3
 ```

-Examining the output we see
+Examining the output we see that dfs have a length equal to the number of strings in `texts` and that the output is a pandas dataframe.
 ``` {python}
 len(dfs)
 ```